KristjanErikRuubel/DragonsOfMugloar/README.md

 # DragonsOfMugloar

-This is test assignment for Bigbank.
+This is a test assignment for Bigbank.

 Author: Kristjan Erik Ruubel